Veritius/rustcraft/packages/README.md

+**Loading external libraries is *not* a complete or even properly working feature!
+I don't recommend using it in any way.**

 # Official Packages
 This directory contains some official packages for the game.
 Feel free to use them as a template for your own packages.